fiscafusca/cloud_simulator/README.md

 - Open IntelliJ IDEA and select "Check out from Version Control" in the welcome screen
 - Select "Git"
-- Enter the repository URL (below) and click on "Clone"
+- Enter the repository URL (below), click on "Clone" and confirm when asked:
 ```
 https://giorgiafiscaletti2@bitbucket.org/giorgiafiscaletti2/giorgia_fiscaletti_hw1.git
 ```
-- Import the sbt project (a log window will appear on the bottom right of the screen) keeping the default settings
+- A window for SBT import will appear: leave the default settings and confirm
 - Go in /Giorgia_Fiscaletti_hw1/src/main/scala/com/gfisca2 and run SimulationPolicy.scala
+  - IntelliJ may fail in creating the configuration for the simulation to run.
+In this case, running tests first appeared to be a solution.
+  - If IntelliJ fails in recognizing the CloudSim dependencies, go in File -> Project Structure -> Libraries and add the .jar files manually.
 - You will be asked to make a choice between the different configuration files to run the desired simulation: type the number corresponding to the chosen simulation (i.e. type 1.1 for the simulation corresponding to "# of single-core VMs ≥ # of dual-core VMs & # of single-core cloudlets ≥ # of dual-core cloudlets without the scheduling policy")

 ### SBT CLI